 Old Man’s Secret Garden

-The number one thing that I love at Old Man’s is the secret garden.
-Well, it is not really a secret, but I hardly ever hear anything about this beach.
+The secret garden is the number one thing I love at Old Man’s.
+Well, it is not a secret, but I hardly ever hear anything about this beach.

 Down below, I have a few photos that showcase the Old Man’s Beach garden.